hugoalh/hugoalh/coding-guide/powershell.md

 ## Linter

-In PowerShell, [`PSScriptAnalyzer`](https://github.com/PowerShell/PSScriptAnalyzer) does most of the linting works, but linter can wrongly assert as well, this PowerShell Additional Coding Guide has priority when there have any conflicts.
+[`PSScriptAnalyzer`](https://github.com/PowerShell/PSScriptAnalyzer) does most of the linting works in here, but linter can wrongly assert as well, this PowerShell Additional Coding Guide has priority when there have any conflicts.

 ---